vslavik/bakefile/docs/tutorial.rst

 project files.

-While ``defines`` and ``includedirs`` are usually enough to cover 90% of your needs, sometimes some other compiler options may need to be specified.
-The ``cppflags``, ``cflags`` and ``cxxflags`` properties can be used for this.
+While ``defines`` and ``includedirs`` are usually enough to cover 90% of your needs, sometimes some other compiler options may need to be specified and the ``compiler-options`` property can be used for this: you can simply any options you want to be passed to C or C++ compiler into it.
+If you need to be more precise and only use some options with a particular compiler in a project using more than one of them, you can also use ``c-compiler-options`` or ``cxx-compiler-options``.
-The first of them sets the flags for C/C++ preprocessor, which is used when compiling both C and C++ files.
-The second and third ones are used when compiling C and C++ files, respectively.
-Please don't confuse ``cppflags`` and ``cxxflags`` properties, in C++ projects you will usually need the latter one.

-One aspect of using these flags options is that different compilers use different format for their flags, so it's usually impossible to use the same value for all of them.
+One aspect of using these properties is that different compilers use different format for their options, so it's usually impossible to use the same value for all of them.
 Moreover, sometimes you may actually need to use custom options for a single toolset only.
 This can be done by explicitly testing for the toolset being used.
 For example, to use C++ 11 features with GNU compiler you could do

 .. code-block:: bkl

     if ( $(toolset) == gnu )
-        cxxflags = "-std=c++11"
+        cxx-compiler-options = "-std=c++11"

 Similarly, any non trivial project usually links with some external libraries.